LaunchAcademy/java-errand-manager/java-errand-manager.md

 - Sally Way
 - South Street

-4. Write a method that takes one of these routes as an `ArrayList` and returns the total run distance.
+4. Write a method that takes in an `ArrayList` of the route and a `HashMap` of the streets and distances and returns the total run distance from the streets in the `ArrayList`

 5. Invoke this method for both routes and output the distances.